 The first part of the performance goes relatively smoothly, despite Lisa's goofy ad-libbing as one of the witches, and a fog machine which overwhelms the audience.
 Sara's newly-inspired, sensuous performance, especially in the scene where she convinces Macbeth to follow through on murdering Duncan, catches the attention of several people: Penny, who's concerned Sara's upstaging her; Daphne, who can barely contain her arousal; Meighan, who sees star quality in her; and Cyndi, who unexpectedly finds herself enraptured.

 During intermission, Lisa, in costume as the Porter, tries conveying her worries to Aggie (playing Macduff) by suggesting a last-minute run-through of their scene together and improvising a line about regretting having wasted her first kiss on someone she won't remember in a year.
-As Aggie walks off offended, Lisa tries to backtrack, only for a furious Penny to pull her into a closet and warn against upstaging her by ad-libbing in their scenes together.
+As Aggie walks off offended, Lisa tries to backtrack, only for a furious Penny to pull her into a closet and warn against ad-libbing in their scenes together.
 At the same time, Cyndi yanks Sara into the art room and attempts to seduce her, this time for real.
 She says that watching her performance just now, she felt a genuine attraction to someone for the first time, because it's "like looking right into my own soul."
 Sara, although tempted once again, breaks away from her and runs out to find Daphne, to Cyndi's shock and then anger.

 Aggie, meanwhile, having concluded that no one understands what she supposedly feels for Darren, resolves to kiss him right then.
 However, when she comes across Sara telling Daphne about the genuine connection she feels with her after all they've been through together, and having seen each other at their best and worst, Aggie realizes sadly that what she has with Darren is anything but